hlavacs/ViennaGameAILibrary/README.md

 During this process, the ```AStar``` method is called to calculate the distance between each nodes and each region.
 Therefore, at the end of the process, the ```m_adjList``` from the ```NavMesh``` class will contain the best path from one node to a region at ```m_adjList[nodeIndex][regionID]```.

-- Use A* algorithm to find the most optimal path
+- Find the most optimal path
 ```
 	// Without geometric preprocessing
 	std::vector<VGAIL::Vec2ui> path = navmesh->findPath(startPosition, endPosition);